Chiral and flavor oscillations in a hyperentangled neutrino state: Introduction

 \section{Introduction}

-Quantum correlations are fundamentally present in different particle physics systems.
-For example, scattering and decay processes can generate states exhibiting entangled spins \cite{Fedida:2022izl}.
-Another prominent example are Kaon states produced in $\phi$-meson decays\cite{DiDomenico:1995ky}-\cite{RMeson_BK}, which exhibit entangled strangeness, that have been explored in experiments with particle accelerators.
-Quantum information aspects of neutrino oscillations have also been extensively investigated\cite{Blasone:2007wp}-\cite{R14}.
-Recently, quantum correlations in top quarks have been studied \cite{Afik:2022dgh}.
-Analyzing quantum correlations can thus shed light on different fundamental phenomena in particle physics, and also open the prospect of using such systems as an alternative for implementing quantum information protocols \cite{Rquant_telep}-\cite{RCoherence_resource}.
+Quantum correlations are intrinsically present in particle physics systems: their analysis can both shine a light on fundamental phenomena, and open the way to use elementary particles for implementing quantum information protocols \cite{intro01}- \cite{meson}.
+One of the first examples shown in the literature are Kaon states produced in $\phi$-meson decays \cite{RMeson_BK, meson}, which exhibit entangled strangeness, that have been explored in experiments with particle accelerators.
+Other particle systems in which quantum correlations have been investigated include decay and scattering processes, which can generate entangled spin states \cite{Cervera-Lierta:2017tdt}-\cite{ATLAS:2023fsd}.

-Among the various quantum correlations that have been reported to play a role in particle physics systems, one finds entanglement, mutual information, quantum coherence, steering, quantum discord.
-These are related to different quantum resources, and it is possible to link them via the so-called complete complementarity relations (CCR) \cite{R_CCR_qudit}-\cite{R12}.
-CCR are particularly useful to understand the interplay of the local and nonlocal aspects of a (multipartite) quantum system.

-As a consequence of being massive and mixed, neutrinos exhibit flavor oscillations \cite{R15,R16}, which can be described in terms of (time dependent) entanglement among different flavor modes \cite{Blasone:2007vw}.
-By means of the CCR, it is possible to understand the flavor entanglement oscillations as a trade-off of quantum coherence shared among the flavors, a phenomenon that was quantified both in the plane-wave and in the wave-packet approach \cite{Blasone:2021cau,R14}.
-Flavor oscillations have also been shown to be related to a violation of the Leggett-Garg inequalities \cite{R_Leggett_Gard}.
+Much attention has been devoted to neutrinos: as a consequence of being massive and mixed, neutrinos exhibit flavor oscillations \cite{R15,R16}, which can be described in terms of (time dependent) entanglement among different flavor modes \cite{Blasone:2007wp, Blasone:2007vw}.
+It is possible to understand the flavor entanglement oscillations as a trade-off of quantum coherence shared among the flavors \cite{Blasone:2021cau,R14}, which have also been shown to be related to a violation of the Leggett-Garg inequalities \cite{R_Leggett_Gard}-\cite{LGB01}.
+In general, different quantum correlations play a role in flavor oscillations \cite{QCProb}-\cite{EntropicBlas}, which are then connected with a quantum information framework to describe particle mixing \cite{Banarjee}-\cite{InfB01}.
+Besides flavor, Dirac neutrinos also carry two other discrete degrees-of-freedom (DoFs): spin (or helicity) and chirality \cite{R_Pal}, which are naturally encoded in the bispinorial structure of the Dirac equation.
+Charged weak processes that generate neutrinos involve projections into states with definite chirality, but chirality is not conserved under the free evolution of the state, which yields chiral oscillations \cite{A01}.
+In lepton-antineutrino states produced via weak decay, chiral oscillations redistribute quantum correlations initially encoded in the spins to the other DoFs \cite{R18,Bittencourt:2023brw}.